MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/understand-use-cases.md

 If you're going to meet user requirements with your app, you first need to understand your users.

-* **Understand your user**:
-  * Recognize user issues and identify the solutions to some common problems the users face.
+* **Understand your user**: Recognize user issues and identify the solutions to some common problems the users face.
-  * Build your Teams app by finding the right combination of Teams features to meet your user's needs.
-  * Understand use cases to know how an end-user interacts with your app.
-  * Go through the learn module [how to publish your app to Microsoft Teams Store](/training/modules/microsoft-teams-publish-app-to-store/) to ensure your app passes the Teams Store submission process.

 * **Understand the problem**: Work out the core problem your app must solve.
+Understand use cases to know how an end-user interacts with your app.
 * **Consider integration**: Identify the apps and services your app requires, such as authentication, Microsoft Graph, or web apps.
+* **Publish to reach user**: Go through [how to publish your app to Microsoft Teams Store](/training/modules/microsoft-teams-publish-app-to-store/) to ensure your app passes the Teams Store submission process.

 A well-defined use case helps you to chart out the framework of features you want in the Teams app.
 After you determine the user requirements, define the scope and Teams capabilities best suited for your app.